tumble1999/savaslabs.github.io/_posts/2016-06-15-git-merge-conflict-strategies.md

 ## Merge conflicts

 If your branch and the target branch both changed the same part of the same file, then Git won’t be able to merge them cleanly.
-Each of these discrepancies result in a merge conflict.
+Each of these discrepancies results in a merge conflict.

 In these cases, Git leaves the changes made by both your branch and the target (separated by special conflict markers) and notifies you that there was a conflict.